-Analysis of SNP variation associated with important economic and CT measured traits in Texel sheep
+Analysis of single nucleotide polymorphisms variation associated with important economic and computed tomography measured traits in Texel sheep

 MetadataShow full item record